Date with a Surry

 “Fire me.”
 Nick packed his gear away and rose from the table.
 Derrick sat unblinking, unsure of what happened.
 Nick left the cafe.
 Derick remained there for quite some time.

 Nick walked down the street, a smile crept onto his face.
 He smiled because he got one over on his former employer and because now they were free to be together.
 He saw Catlin parked up ahead.
-Nick tried to keep cool, but his step quickened.
+Nick tried to keep calm, but his step quickened.
 Catlin didn’t see Nick.
 He approached her passenger side.
-He knocked the window she looked up at him and lowered.
+He knocked on the window she looked up at him and lowered.

 “Nick”, she said.